Primer on Shade Grown Coffee

 Conclusion

-Deciding whether or not shade-grown is simply the latest hype or a valid product worthy of praise is something yet to be determined.
+Deciding whether or not shade-grown is simply the latest hype or a valid product worthy of praise is yet to be determined.
 At the outset, however, it certainly seems to embody the idealisms of nature itself.
-In the end, the consumers will have to decide if it is worth their hard-earned dollars.
+Ultimately, the consumers must decide if it is worth their hard-earned dollars.